 - Preheat oven to 350 degrees.
 Line two baking sheets with parchment paper, set aside.

-- In a medium bowl, combine softened cream cheese with pumpkin, white sugar, spice and vanilla extract until smooth and creamy.
-Refrigerate until needed.
+- In a medium bowl, combine softened cream cheese with pumpkin, white sugar, pumpkin spice, and vanilla extract until smooth and creamy; set aside.

 - On a lightly floured surface, roll each tube of crescent rolls into an 11 x 14 inch rectangle (so you will have two rectangles).
-Brush each with melted butter, and sprinkle brown sugar.
+Brush each with melted butter, and sprinkle brown sugar and cinnamon.

 - Grab the ends of each strip and twist in opposite directions.
 Keeping the strip twisted, place on baking sheet and roll tightly into a coil, tucking the end underneath.
 Place coils about 2 inches apart on baking sheets.